Primary Division Notes

 Automobile Identification

 Parents, students with cars, and faculty will receive a vehicle decal on Orientation Day.
-Cars displaying decals on the lower driver side portion of their windshield will be admitted through our Welcome Center at all times.
+Cars displaying decals on the lower driver's-side portion of their windshield will be admitted through our Welcome Center at all times.
 Cars without decals will be asked to stop and check in with Security.

 Loeffler Primary Division Building Security

-Exterior doors are locked during school and after school hours.
+Our exterior doors are locked during school and after school hours.
 All faculty have ID badges that include functionality to unlock access-controlled doors.
-All visitors must enter through the main doors and check in with Ms. Dillier.
+All visitors must enter through the main doors and check-in with Ms. Dillier.

 Orientation and First Day of School

-You should have received Mr. McEwen's email on July 15 stating your orientation and “meet the teacher” times on Aug.
-21. If you did not receive this email, please contact the Primary Division Office.
+You should have received my email on July 10 stating your orientation and “meet the teacher” times on Aug.
+20. If you did not receive this email, please contact the Primary Division Office.
 Our first regular day of classes is Aug.
-22.
+21.

 At our orientation meeting, we will cover: